What is vulvodynia?

 Vulvodynia is a term used to describe pain affecting the vulva when the cause of the pain is unknown.

-Vulvodynia is defined by the International Society for the Study of Vulvovaginal Diseases (ISSVD) as vulvar pain of at least 3 months duration, without clear identifiable cause, which may have potential associated factors.
+Vulvodynia is defined by the International Society for the Study of Vulvovaginal Diseases (ISSVD) as vulvar pain of at least 3 months duration, without a clear identifiable cause, which may have potential associated factors.

 In 2015, the ISSVD recognised that vulvodynia can be localised or generalised.
 It may be provoked by sexual intercourse or other non-sexual factors (insertion of tampons, tight clothing etc), or spontaneous, or mixed (provoked and spontaneous).
 Its onset can be primary or secondary, and temporal pattern intermittent, persistent, constant, immediate or delayed.